Skip to content

 Explaining family to your child

-At some point, your child will notice that their family looks different from many others.
-This is a natural opportunity to teach them about diversity, love and acceptance.
-Be honest but age-appropriate in your explanations.
-For younger children, simple statements like, “Some kids have a mom and a dad, and some have two moms or two dads.
-All families are special because they’re full of love,” are enough.
+At some point, your child will notice that your family structure is different from others.
+This is a good chance to talk about love and diversity.
+Young children respond well to simple statements such as, “Some kids have a mom and a dad, and some have two moms or two dads.
+All families are special when they are full of love.”

 Addressing bullying and misunderstanding